FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 ### Facet summary structure

-The facet summary contains only entities referenced by entities returned in the current query response and is organized in a three-tier structure:
+The facet summary contains only entities referenced by entities returned in the current query response (excluding the effect of userFilter part of the query if present) and is organized in a three-tier structure:

 - **[reference](#1st-tier-reference)**: the top-level contains the names of the references that are marked as `faceted` in the [entity schema](../../use/schema.md)